 Live participation is warmly encouraged, as there is a real richness in learning together and engaging in shared inquiry in real time.
 That said, the course is intentionally designed to support real lives.

-All course recordings are available in your student portal, which is accessible via traditional desktop or in our student app, so you can listen and learn wherever and whenever suits you - with a cup of herbal tea, on a walk, out in the garden, or as you're going about your day-to-day tasks and travels.
+All recorded materials are available in your student portal, which is accessible via desktop and mobile browsers, so you can listen and learn wherever and whenever suits you - with a cup of herbal tea, on a walk, out in the garden, or as you're going about your day-to-day tasks and travels.

 We invite you to be present to your learning journey in a way that feels sustainable and grounded.
-If there are occasional — or even regular — diary clashes that are unavoidable, please don’t let that deter you from applying.
-You will still be fully supported within the course.
+If there are occasional diary clashes that are unavoidable, please don’t let that deter you from applying.
+You will still be fully supported within the apprenticeship.
 If you have any questions at all, do feel free to contact us and ask, as we want the learning experience to be right for you.

 Is there an opportunity to progress beyond the first year?